1.Preface

 5.4.Report Time

-You can log working time to Redmine Issue via a Card.
+You can log working time to a Redmine issue via a Trello card.

 Click Log Time on the Card menu to report working time.